External Competitions

 (L to R: Oscar Calvert, Alexander Siourthas, and Mitch Dow)

-Congratulations to Alexander Siourthas, Oscar Calvert, and Mitch Dow who represented the Melbourne Law School this year!
+Congratulations to Alexander Siourthas, Oscar Calvert, and Mitch Dow who represented the Melbourne Law School in 2024!
 Thank you to Wayne Jocic for coaching the team.

 This competition is only open to JD students from the University of Melbourne and law students from the University of Sydney.